 The best disaster recovery strategies make a digital twin of your IT system.
 This digital twin is spun up when it needs to stand in for a disaster-struck system as needed.
 It might include servers, networks, applications, operating systems, databases, and more.

-A Data Center DRP is a recovery plan for data centers.
+A Data center DRP is for data centers.
 It protects your physical data center by backing it up.
 The backup system is a twin of the main one located remotely or on-premise.

-Comprehensive Data Center DRP takes a lot of money and resources to put into place.
-This is because the plan has to account for physical objects: buildings, power sources, etc. Protecting these adds layers of complexity to a DRP and its implementation.
+A comprehensive data center recovery plan takes a lot of money and resources to put into place.
+This is because the plan must account for physical objects: buildings, power sources, and so on.
+Protecting these objects adds layers of complexity to a DRP and its implementation.

-A network disaster recovery plan helps restore network services following a disaster.
+A network DRP helps restore network services following a disaster.
 It helps restore Internet access, the external network framework, and any other equipment, application, or process needed.

 In addition to a checklist, a network DRP may list other things - like the equipment you need to get in advance, critical information your team needs to know, etc. It will also tell you how to know when a network is back to normal.

-A virtual disaster recovery plan helps recover IT systems using virtual machines.
+A virtual DRP helps recover IT systems using virtual machines.
 This usually involves backing up systems onto virtual machines (VMs) off-premise.

 These virtual machines contain replicas of your IT assets, processes, applications, etc. In the event of a disaster, the VMs take over what your workstations used to do.
 Work carries on uninterrupted.

 In the case of extensive damage, a virtual machine can replace your workstations wholesale.
-Work can continue uninterrupted this way, no matter the severity of the disaster.
+Work can continue uninterrupted this way, no matter the effects of a disaster.

 Virtual machines are hardware independent, highly secure, and fast to deploy.
 In addition, they will remain safe even when something happens to your on-premise equipment.
 This negates the problems and limitations of a physical backup location.

-Cloud-based disaster recovery plans involve storing your backups on the cloud.
+Cloud-based DRPs involve storing your backups on the cloud.
 This is different from a virtual DRP because storage is on a distributed cloud, not a specific virtual machine.

 Cloud DRPs are cheap to implement.
 They are reliable because they don’t have a single physical or virtual machine as a point of failure.
 And they can be implemented quickly through Disaster Recovery as a Service (DRaaS) vendors like Agisko.

-In the modern world, Cloud DRPs are the gold standard in disaster response and recovery.
-Learn more about Disaster Recovery as a Service here to see if it’s right for you.
+In the modern world, cloud DRPs are the gold standard in response and recovery.

-Do you need a disaster recovery plan?
+Do you need a DRP?
 Take a look at their benefits below and see for yourself!

 Complying with industry regulations means having certain levels of uptime and data protection.
 Laws and authorities like HIPAA, FINRA, and ESMA (European Union) are the gold standards.
-Having a disaster recovery plan makes it easy to stay compliant.
+Having a DRP makes it easy to stay compliant.

-A disaster recovery plan means fewer risks, accidents, and disasters.
-A DRP guarantees data availability and physical security for IT systems if disasters happen.
+A DRP means fewer risks, accidents, and disasters.
+A DRP guarantees data availability and physical security for IT systems if incidents happen.
 This reduces the impact of IT disasters while saving your company money.

 4. Increased productivity and lower costs

-A disaster recovery plan means there is less need for redundancies.
+A DRP means there is less need for redundancies.
 You can do more with fewer resources, improving your productivity.
 Focusing on preparation and prevention means less money spent on responding to disasters.

 5. Improved product and improved customer happiness

-Customers aren't happy when your product or service isn't working, or data is lost.
+Customers aren't happy when your product or service isn't working or data is lost.
 Reducing risks and problems for your customers helps improve your product.
-A disaster recovery plan helps ensure your customers are happier.
+A DRP helps ensure your customers are happier.

 6. Data security

-When a disaster happens, you are at risk of data loss and exposure.
-This can cost you an arm and a leg for various reasons.
+When incidents happen, you are at risk of data loss and exposure.
 For example, third parties might steal customer data, infect your systems with ransomware, etc.

-When this happens, customers lose faith in your ability to protect their data.
-Vendors don’t want to do business with you.
-Team members spend a lot of time and energy explaining the mistake to everyone.
+When this happens, customers lose faith in your ability to protect their data, and vendors don’t want to do business with you.
+In short, it may cause severe reputational damage.
+Team members spend much time and energy explaining the mistake to everyone.

 #1 Objective/major goal

-It is critical that your DRP clearly states your primary goals for recovery.
+It is critical that your DR plan clearly states your primary goals for recovery.
 This will ensure everyone is on the same page and pulling in the right direction.
 For instance, the following questions might help:

 - How will we know we've recovered from the disaster?

-Having a disaster recovery plan is essential.
+Having a DRP is essential.
 But what happens if you don't practice your company's response?
 Employees will be sluggish, and people won't know what to do.

 Recovery Time Objective (RTO) is how long we can spend on recovering normal operations, e.g., 3 hours or 10 minutes.